christov44/homework-assignment-instructions/lesson_02.md

 ### Coding

-1. Create a class called "Reservation"
+1. Create a class called "Waitlist"
   - Add a method called "add_party" that takes a string (representing the name of the party) as a parameter and adds the name to an array called **list**, this method should return the name of the recently added party
   -  Add a method called "list" that displays the **list** array of all of the parties that are currently waiting for a table in the order in which they were added (i.e. the name listed first represents the first party in the list, second represents the second party and so on...)
   - Add a method called "seat" that removes the first string (representing the party) from the **list** array, this method should return the newly updated **list** (with the name of the recently seated party removed)
-  - Make sure you create a new instance of the Reservation class and call each method
+  - Make sure you create a new instance of the Waitlist class and call each method
   - Use puts to print the results of each method in the console